Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 PHTH 7530.
 Pain Mechanisms and Treatment.
 2 cr. hrs.

-Lecture and clinical laboratory course (based on research evidence and/or best practice) that presents the principles and methods that lead to clinical outcomes related to pain conditions including the theoretical models for understanding the basis for pain.
+Lecture and discussion course (based on research evidence and/or best practice) that presents the principles and methods that lead to clinical outcomes related to pain conditions including the theoretical models for understanding the basis for pain.
 Content includes pain mechanisms, assessment and physical therapy management.
 Prereq: PHTH Major and PHTH 7558, which may be taken concurrently.

 PHTH 7532.
 Orthopedics 1.
 4 cr. hrs.